parent coaching in sports

 Oliver from Badmintonspeak asked:

-Do you advise a parent to be the main coach for a (badminton) kid that is trying to become a top athlete or an elite athlete?
+Do you advise a parent to be the main coach for a (badminton) kid who is trying to become a top athlete or an elite athlete?
 Or would you advise that the parent be the parent and then find external coaches to come in and help that kid, which you spoke about earlier?

 Sportspsychologist Muhammed Dean replied: